coretrix/hitrix/README.md

 You can define those handlers when you register the service

 #### Clock service
-This service is used for time.
+This service is used for `time` operations.
 It is better to use it everywhere instead of `time.Now()` because it can be mocked and you can set whatever time you want in your tests

 You can register it in that way:
 `registry.ServiceClock(),`